hearot/MICIO/README.md

 The foundational building block of MICIO is the only existing type, namely the `Song` type.
 A `Song` is simply a collection of `Harmony`'s and
 `Pause`'s, played sequentially.
 A `Harmony` is a collection of `Note`s.
 The most important binary operation is the concatenation, which makes a `Song` follow another one.

+- Three built-in
-Three built-in unary operations are also provided: `TRANSPOSE` to transpose by a given number of semitones, `CHANGETIME` to speed up or slow down a `Song`, and `REPEAT` to repeat a `Song` a given number of times.
-A `LET` environment is provided, which binds a value to a variable within a scope.
+operations are also provided: `TRANSPOSE` to transpose by a given number of semitones, `CHANGETIME` to speed up or slow down a `Song`, and `REPEAT` to repeat a `Song` a given number of times.
+- A `LET` environment is provided, which binds a value to a variable within a scope.
+- A `MAP` operation is provided as well, to apply a transformation to each step (harmony or pause) of a song, producing a new song where each step is replaced by the result of the given expression.
+- Finally an `IF-ELSE` expression is provided too, allowing you to choose between two expressions based on a condition.

 A code consists of a sequence of commands executed sequentially.
-Each command may be an assignment, which binds a `Song` to a variable; a function declaration; or an `EXPORT` statement, used to export a `Song` to WAVE file.
+Each command may be an assignment, which binds a `Song` to a variable or to a constant; a function declaration; an `IF-ELSE`, for conditional execution; or an `EXPORT` statement, used to export a `Song` to WAVE file.

 MICIO supports line comments, which begin with `//`.